estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 ## Why Selectors
 In [Lesson 1](https://github.com/estasney/Master_Builders/blob/master/Courses/Lesson%201%20-%20HTML.md) we explored the basic building blocks of the web, HTML.

-Now think of a web page as city and each HTML block as a building in the city.
+Now think of a web page as a city and each HTML block as a building in the city.

 As with every city, each building will have its own address.
 As you'll soon find out, there are quite a few ways to navigate our city!

-## Selectors Are GPS for your browser
+## Selectors Are GPS for your Browser
 Let's imagine we want to get across town to *Talent Hub's Pizza Palace*.
 Oh and now it's a food truck.

 We could: